 If you answered "yes" to three or more questions on this test for bulimia, make an appointment with your doctor and discuss your results and your eating habits.
 Also, ask someone you trust, like a family member, to help you monitor your eating habits and watch for signs of bulimia.

 If you answered "yes" to six or more questions on this bulimia test, you should immediately book an appointment with a doctor for a complete screening to rule out an eating disorder.
 The doctor will likely ask you questions like those above, complete a physical exam and run urine or blood analysis.
 Your doctor may also wish to test for physical damage caused by long-term bulimia.
 (See effects of bulimia)

 Please remember, this bulimia test is not designed to provide a diagnosis of bulimia; only a licensed doctor or mental health professional can do that.
-For information on treatment of bulimia, go here.
+Go here for information on the treatment of bulimia.